alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 You don’t need one of these licences for ‘over the counter’ medicines classed as 'AVM-GSL'.
 You can check classifications on the Veterinary Medicines Directorate (VMD) [product information database](http://www.vmd.defra.gov.uk/ProductInformationDatabase/Search.aspx).

+$CTA

+Also check the import rules of the country you’re exporting to.
+Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html).

+$CTA

 ##Work out which export certificate you need